Purpose and Integrity for Sustainable Success in Turbulent Times

 Most of what takes place in nature is cyclic.
 Day and night take turns, the moon’s phases are just as regular, as are the shifts of seasons through the year.
 Plants grow and then they wither.
 Animals have their lifespan, but also their offspring.
 That’s the rhythm of mankind, too.
 Everywhere there is procreation, maybe including the universe as a whole.
 What to make of it, but a cyclic principle ruling existence?

-41. Square Without Corners
+41. Without Laughter

 Thoughtful people hearing of purpose